mrschmalenbach/Label-BASIC-Pro/USER GUIDE.md

 ### Why TRUE = -1?

-- Commodore BASIC uses all-bits-set for TRUE
+- Commodore BASIC uses all-bits-clear for FALSE and `NOT FALSE` is the same as `TRUE` which has all bits the inverse of all-bits-clear which means all bits are 1, and in signed 16 bit terms this equates to '-1'.
-- Ensures correct behaviour with NOT, AND, OR
+- Ensures correct behaviour with NOT, AND, OR, because for working with these operators the numeric value, always a float, is translated to a signed 16 bit value for bitwise behaviour.
+An error is raised by the BASIC V2 interpreter if the numeric value is not in the -32768 to +32767 range for 16 bit signed values.

 ---